SwissTonyStark/GameMindsDT/dt-mine-rl-project/README.md

 ## Main challenges and Decissions

+Here we present a list of the most important decisions made in the creation of our training and testing framework.

+* ### Custom DataCollator
+  Transform episodes, embeddings, and actions into sequences of state, action, and reward-to-go triads to correctly input them into the Decision Transformer.
 * ### 3 action logits (buttons, camera, esc button)
     Implement a Multicategorical distribution class
 * ### Problems with temperature of camera vs buttons